masuday/Blupf90TutorialStandard/quicktour_mt.md

 \end{array}
 \right].
 $$
 This may look very different from a typical description for some people.
-But, again, the form of the equations don't affect the solutions.
+But, again, the form of the equations do not affect the solutions.

 ### Required files ###

-In this 2-trait model, we need 2 columns for observations (one for the trait 1 and the other one for trait 2).
+In this two-trait model, we need 2 columns for observations (one for the trait 1 and the other one for trait 2).
 Also, we need the columns for effects in each trait.
 We assume the same model in both traits.
 We can share the same columns for the effects in the data file.

 As an example, we extend the data used in the previous animal model analysis.